lgreski/RepData_PeerAssessment1/PA1_template.md

 ## [1] 4.293945
 ```

+A different mean substitution strategy could have a materially different impact on the data.
+Therefore, whenever mean (or median) substitution is used to replace missing values, it's important to assess the impact of the substitutions on the distribution of values prior to subsequent analysis of the data.

 ## Are there differences in activity patterns between weekdays and weekends?
 To answer this question, we'll need to calculate day of week from the `date` column, and use it to re-aggregate the activity data and generate two charts.
 From the charts we observe that weekends appear to have a consistently higher overall level of activity throughout the daytime hours than weekdays.

-Output from the `summary()` function confirms this, because the median, mean, and 75th percentile for the weekend data are all higher than the orresponding values for weekdays, even though the maximum value from weekdays is higher than the maximum on weekend days.
+Output from the `summary()` function confirms this, because the median, mean, and 75th percentile for the weekend data are all higher than the corresponding values for weekdays, even though the maximum value from weekdays is higher than the maximum on weekend days.

 Since there there is more weekday data than weekend data, the weekday chart looks more similar to the original chart of average steps per time interval than the weekend chart.